Dadido3/D3iot/light/emission/README.md

 - DCS to XYZ transformation.
 - Supports devices/modules with up to 6 emitters of different color (Up to 3 primaries like RGB, and up to 3 higher CRI "white" LEDs).
 - Optimizes automatically for high CRI and high luminance output, if the device supports that (RGBW or RGBCW).
+- Comes with support for the following color spaces:
+  - CIE 1931 XYZ in absolute luminance
+  - CIE 1931 XYZ in relative luminance
+  - CIE 1931 xyY in absolute luminance
+  - CIE 1931 xyY in relative luminance
+  - CIE 1976 L\*a\*b\*
+  - Linear and non-linear device colors spaces with arbitrary dimensionality
+- Comes with the following transfer functions:
+  - sRGB
+  - Custom gamma curve
+- Light emitters:
+  - CIE standard illuminants
+  - Black body radiator

 ## Usage